Reflection #

 Instances For

-map₂ f maps a binary function over two bitstreams
+mapAccum₂ ("binary map accumulate") maps a binary function f over two streams,

 Equations